While Bonfire Night is a fun and exciting experience for some people and families, it can be a dreaded time for those of us with pets.

 These snug-fitting ear protectors or body wraps can help your pet feel more safe and secure.
 Ear protectors are like a scarf that fits snuggly over your pet’s head, covering their ears and applying comforting pressure to their head.

-Similarly, the ThunderShirt (which you can purchase online or from PetsAtHome) applies gentle pressure to the dog’s body, similar to swaddling a baby, which can give your dog a feeling of security and a calming effect.
+Similarly, the ThunderShirt applies gentle pressure to the dog’s body, similar to swaddling a baby, which can give your dog a feeling of security and a calming effect.

 Natural Calming Aids